ingxfm/license_plate_detection/README.md

 sudo mv videodev.h. videodev.h
 ```
 The following commands will download, make and install Leptonica.
 Leptonica is one of the dependencies of OpenALPR.
 The making process takes some time.
-To speed things a little up the -j2 is added.
+To speed things a little up, the argument -j2 is added.
 ```
 cd /usr/src
 sudo wget http://www.leptonica.org/source/leptonica-1.76.0.tar.gz